aj-kip/erfindung/README.md

 Development Progress
 --------------------
-Design-wise: Device I/O, I am considering memory-mapped I/O for communication with
-             the GPU, APU, Controller, Timer, RNG devices.
+Design-wise: Design is looking pretty good!

-Implementation-wise: I'm still trying to figure out multi-threading for the APU's
+Implementation-wise: multi-threading is gone for the most part...
+I'd like to
-                     implementation.
-Unfortunately SFML seems to require use of multiple threads for audio streaming.
-I may even drop down to raw OpenAL to handle audio, though I'd prefer not to.
+                     bring it back to some level, some day. :3

 My motivation for this project comes from several sources:
 --------------------------------------------------------------------